OmrM/ColorCatalog/README.md

 ## Project Demo
 ![Alt Text](https://github.com/OmrM/ColorCatalog/blob/master/ColorDemo.gif)
 ## Purpose and Practical Use
 The purpose of this project was to learn foundations of React Native.
-The logic in this application could be repurposed to create custom themes/color palletes for an app or website.
+The logic in this application could be repurposed to create custom themes/color palettes for an app or website.
 ## Learning Objectives
 * Extracting and importing custom components
 * Collecting user Input from a form